How To Clean Rubber Around Car Windows (With Pictures)

 If you’re looking to clean the rubber around your car windows, it’s important that you use a soft-bristled toothbrush.
 Hard bristles can cause scratches and marks on the rubber, which can be difficult to remove.
 A soft-bristled toothbrush is the best option for cleaning rubber around car windows without causing any damage.

-The agitation caused by the toothbrush will help loosen any dirt or grime that is stuck on the surface of the item.
-Continue agitation until all dirt and grime have been removed.
 This is a step where all of the mold/mildew and oxidation need to be removed from the rubber trim.
-Depending on how bad the rubber around the car windows has been affected, you might need to re-do this step a couple of times.
+Depending on how badly the rubber around the car windows has been affected, you might need to re-do this step a couple of times.

 6. Dry off the rubber trim